 - If you don't usually check your glucose at home and you feel unwell, contact your GP or practice nurse for advice.
 A practice nurse or district nurse will be able to check your blood glucose level.

-- If you take metformin and you become very dry (dehydrated), you should stop taking metformin and contact your GP for advice.
+- If you take metformin and you become very lacking in fluid in the body (dehydrated), you should stop taking metformin and contact your GP for advice.

 What if I use insulin to control my diabetes?

 INSULIN SHOULD NEVER BE STOPPED.
 Your blood sugar (glucose) may go up when you are unwell, even if you are not eating much.

 You must check your blood glucose levels more regularly.
 You should check your blood glucose every four hours or even more often, including through the night.
 Your dose of insulin may need to be increased or reduced depending on your blood glucose levels.
 If you are not sure then contact your GP or diabetes specialist nurse for advice.

 You should also check your urine for ketones at least once or twice each day.
 Ketones are made when you break down fat in your body.
 Ketones may appear in the blood and urine due to starvation or because of a lack of insulin.
 The presence of ketones in the urine may be a warning of diabetic ketoacidosis.

 Diabetic ketoacidosis is a serious complication of diabetes.
 Large amounts of ketones are released into the blood.
 The high level of ketones causes blood acidity, which is harmful to the body.
 Ketoacidosis is a life-threatening emergency which needs to be treated quickly.